-In the months of April and May, the female adult descends down the tree and lays her eggs in the gaps in the soil.
+The female adult descends the tree in April and May to lay her eggs in the cracks in the earth.
 On leaves, inflorescence, branches, fruits and fruits speak, pinkish nymphs and adult mealy bugs can be found.
 This pests nymphs drain sap from leaves and inflorescence, causing dryness and flower loss, as well as a lack of fruit set.
-They also produce honey dew, which causes sooty mould to grow.
+They also create honey dew, which promotes the growth of sooty mould.